 - Non-prescription sunglasses, non-prescription glasses and non-corrective lenses (e.g. frames for fashion purposes)

-- Safety glasses, lens hardening or similar treatments
+- Non-prescription safety glasses, lens hardening or similar treatments

 - Services and products for cosmetic purposes (e.g. blepharoplasty, also known as eyelid lift surgery)